 The issue of a father’s rights to access his children regularly hits the headlines and we certainly hear some very unfortunate tales of fathers who are denied access to see their children when parents’ divorce or separate.
+Having recently represented two fathers denied contact with their children, and turned things around such that the children now live with them, these are my thoughts for any fathers in a similar position.

 In order to try and help a father in his efforts to see his children it helps first to understand the legal position.
 As a father living in the UK you are entitled to a say in the care of your children.
 If this cannot be agreed with their mother, there are steps you can take to secure your rights to see your child.